mirasac/intrdata/first/Notes.md

 - Do we need to know all the biological aspects (e.g. each pathway) or few examples are sufficient?
 - Is it sufficient to send the work by email?
 - Node "SPOP" is source of four edges with negative effects in the supplied network, but in the Excel file "Montagud2022_interactions_sources.xlsx", of these four intercations only three have sign "-" and one has sign "+".
 Is it correct or are there errors between the file and the network?
+- In section 2.2 there is a reference to figure in Appendix 1 as showing the outputs of the wild type simulation of the model.
+However, this figure represents only an example of the interactions of gene HSP90AA1.
+Is this an error and the figure which is really referenced is 3A?

 # Keywords
 - wild type